danielbodnar/awesome-stars/BY-LANG.md

 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 - [DeepLabCut/DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) - Official implementation of DeepLabCut: Markerless pose estimation of user-defined features with deep learning for all animals incl. humans
 - [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
-Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
+Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate, Groq (100+ LLMs)
 - [xNul/code-llama-for-vscode](https://github.com/xNul/code-llama-for-vscode) - Use Code Llama with Visual Studio Code and the Continue extension.
 A local LLM alternative to GitHub Copilot.
 - [PrithivirajDamodaran/Alt-ZSC](https://github.com/PrithivirajDamodaran/Alt-ZSC) - Alternate Implementation for Zero Shot Text Classification: Instead of reframing NLI/XNLI, this reframes the text backbone of CLIP models to do ZSC.
 Hence, can be lightweight + supports more languages
 - [HumanSignal/label-studio-transformers](https://github.com/HumanSignal/label-studio-transformers) - Label data using HuggingFace's transformers and automatically get a prediction service